 For about seven years, FVMP was a program of Lutheran Social Services of Wisconsin and Upper Michigan.
 After identifying growth opportunities through a strategic planning process, in April, 2018, we hired our first full-time Executive Director and in August, 2018, we received approval as a 501c3 non-profit organization.
 Soon after that, we relocated our offices to the campus of Goodwill Industries of North Central Wisconsin.

 We continue to offer community education events for the public and for the professional community, as well as outreach and support to long term care facilities.
-Through our Purple Angel Dementia Awareness program, we offer training for businesses and organizations in how best to respond to clients and customers having dementia.
+Through our Dementia Awareness training program, we offer training for businesses and organizations in how best to respond to clients and customers having dementia.

 In addition to its comprehensive memory assessments, MOSAIC Family Health works with patients’ primary care providers to share information.
 They also offer in-home caregiver support and coaching for those caring for persons with significant memory loss through the REACH program (Resources for Enhancing Alzheimer’s Caregiver Health).